Category Archives

 • After acquiring Nate Archibald in September 1977, Buffalo let DiGregorio go — to the Lakers, who waived him halfway through the season.
 Boston signed him but didn’t offer a new deal.
 Just like that, Ernie D’s NBA run was over.

-• That same summer, Buffalo owner John Y. Brown Jr. swapped franchises with Celtics owner Irv Levin, who promptly moved the Braves to San Diego.
+• That same summer of ’78, Buffalo owner John Y. Brown Jr. swapped franchises with Celtics owner Irv Levin, who promptly moved the Braves to San Diego.

 • A year later, the newly christened Clippers signed Walton, meaning Ernie D missed playing with The Big Redhead by only a couple Degrees of NBA Separation.

-Consensus NCAA Player of the Year in 1973, at Providence College.
+To sum up on Ernie D: Consensus NCAA Player of the Year in 1973, at Providence College.
 NBA Rookie of the Year in 1974.
 Out of the league by the summer of 1978.

 Today, that sounds like an epic tale of crash and burn.
 Yet the mid-1970s did represent the most turbulent period in NBA history.
 The league had battled the ABA for talent and eyeballs the previous 10 years, before absorbing its competitor prior to the 1976-77 season.
 Free agency was instituted at roughly the same time.
-Many on-court careers were cut short or otherwise doomed by the ensuing roster consolidations, by franchise-swapping owners, by drugs, by a decidedly incoherent league promotional strategy.
-In the pre-cable age, television networks weren’t at all convinced the NBA would ever prove marketable as a major sporting enterprise.
-One reason why: The newly merged league was far more Black (the pre-merger NBA was so lily white, there was meaningful playing time for not one but two Van Arsdales!).
-Would middle America ever watch something so “urban”?
-Ultimately, yes; it would.
-But as late as June 1980, two full years after Magic and Larry showed up, CBS was still showing NBA Finals games at 11:30 p.m.
-EST, on tape delay.
+Upshot: Many on-court careers were cut short or otherwise doomed by the ensuing roster consolidations, by franchise-swapping owners, by drugs, by a decidedly incoherent league promotional strategy.

-It’s no coincidence that college basketball first planted its own flag during the Seventies, this period of marked NBA chaos/weakness.
+It’s no coincidence that college basketball first planted its own flag during the Seventies, this period of such marked NBA chaos and weakness.
 In this sliver of broadcasting daylight, especially, college hoops created a viable toehold in the culture.
 And it was the college game where Ernie D would prove a far more influential figure.

 Read More

-Don’t freak out: Here’s how quickly and seamlessly it would work:
+Don’t freak out: Here’s how quickly, seamlessly and magically it would work:

 1) The regular season ends when February does.
-All 351 teams in Division I Men’s College Basketball retire briefly to their ever-more plushly appointed training facilities, where they wait on the tabulation of a final computer ranking — 1 through 351.
-In essence, the period now devoted to “Championship Week” is given over to a 287-game, three-round, six-day tournament that produces the familiar, final bracket of 64.
+All 361 teams retire briefly to their ever-more plushly appointed training facilities, where they wait on the tabulation of a final computer ranking — 1 through 361.
+In essence, the period now devoted to “Championship Week” is given over to a 292-game, three-round, six-day tournament that produces the familiar, final bracket of 64.

-4) The 64 games comprising Round lll, on Saturday and Sunday, would approximate a mere doubling of the traditional Thursday/Friday pandemonium, while neatly and cleanly winnowing the field to the recognizable 64.
+4) The 64 games comprising Round lll, on Saturday & Sunday, would approximate a mere doubling of the traditional Thursday/Friday pandemonium, while neatly and cleanly winnowing the field to the recognizable 64.
 Sunday night the remaining teams — retaining their original seeds — are assigned opponents and regions in the traditional manner we’ve come to expect.

-Rounds I, II and III would essentially form a massive, universal play-in bracket unto itself — producing more money in less time, via a more competitively honest framework than the current play-in scheme combined with the odious, so-called Championship Week.
 All 287 games are necessarily played on campus, at the higher-seeded school.
 This mechanism is critical because, in rewarding higher seeds, it assigns another, much needed element of meaning to the college basketball regular season.
-It also guarantees kick-ass atmosphere and avoids potential scheduling conflicts at neutral sites, while reducing site-rental and travel costs.
+It also guarantees kick-ass atmosphere and avoids potential short-notice scheduling conflicts at neutral sites, while reducing site-rental and travel costs.
 There is no reseeding between rounds.
 The bracket holds its shape and schedule all week, meaning teams are locked into either a Tuesday/Thursday/Saturday schedule, or a Wednesday/Friday/Sunday schedule.

-What’s more, there is no good reason why a 351-team women’s tournament could not, or should not, be administered in exactly the same way, during the exact same time frame.
+What’s more, there is no good reason why a 361-team women’s tournament could not, or should not, be administered in exactly the same way, during the exact same time frame.

-One of the great attractions of March Madness, perhaps the greatest of all, is the meting out of champions based purely on game performance.
-Polls don’t matter.
-Bowl traditions don’t muck up the works.
-Ultimately, seeds don’t either.
-By winning six games in a row, a deserving champion is invariably crowned.
 The universal-bid system underlines, preserves and enhances this dynamic.
 As an added bonus, we dispense completely with any and all “bubble” and “snub” talk.
 Crucially, the regular season is dramatically transformed, for the better, in myriad ways I detail below.
 The bloated frippery of conference tournaments is eliminated.
 Bracketology?
-That irksome construct — and the tiresome, flatulent conjecture that wafts about it — are similarly put out to pasture.
+That irksome construct, along with the tiresome, flatulent conjecture that wafts about it, are similarly put out to pasture.

 The original play-in scheme, instituted at the turn of the millennium, was shameful enough.
-The 8-team “First Four” we’ve endured since 2011 has proved that much more arbitrary and capricious.
-I wish I could tell you these “expansions” of the tournament were first undertaken in the name of inclusiveness and equity.
-But let’s not kid ourselves: In fact, let’s add a third descriptor, “mendacious,” because this peculiar arrangement was first advanced and expanded entirely in service of annually preserving tourney revenue and exposure for no more than a dozen would-be, at-large, major-conference also-rans — at the expense small-conference champions.
-Today, the Atlantic Sun Conference title-winner is obliged to play-in against its Summit Conference counterpart because, if they did not, there would be no room in the field of 64 for some seventh- or eighth-place team from the Big Ten — a conference that will soon have 16 basketball members.
+The 8-team “First Four” we’ve endured since 2011?
+Whatever.
+I wish I could report that each of these “expansions” was undertaken in the name of inclusiveness and fairness.
+But let’s not kid ourselves: This peculiar arrangement was first advanced and expanded entirely in service of annually preserving tourney revenue and exposure for no more than a dozen would-be, at-large, major-conference also-rans — at the expense small-conference champions.

 This is shameful.
 If you think about it, the entire bubble/Bracketology thing — as a media construct — is built around whether and which second-tier, major-conference teams make the tournament, at whose mid-major expense.
 It defies logic that such expansive hoo-hah fixates on a group of teams ranked 55-75 in the country, teams that will not win the title, almost certainly won’t make the Elite 8, and may not even win a tournament game.
 Accordingly and appallingly, play-in games have eventuated so these demonstrable haves might make more money — at the direct expense of have-nots.